vmware-archive/gp-magic-query/deploy.md

 ZOO_MAX_PORT_LIMIT=12188
 ```

+### Run Install Command

-# Run the GPText installation binary as `gpadmin` on the master server.
+* Run the GPText installation binary as `gpadmin` on the master server.

 ```
 ./greenplum-text-3.4.0-rhel7_x86_64.bin -c gptext_install_config
 ```

-# Accept the Pivotal license agreement and respond to the installer’s prompts.
+* Accept the Pivotal license agreement and respond to the installer’s prompts.

+### Source and install into the database being used
-# Source the greenplum-text_path.sh
+* Source the greenplum-text_path.sh
 ```
 source /usr/local/greenplum-text-3.4.0/greenplum-text_path.sh
 ```

-# Install the gptext schema into the `gpadmin` database
+* Install the gptext schema into the `gpadmin` database
 ```
 gptext-installsql gpadmin
 ```